glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 But the stability, the evolution of the objective function depends on your <b>regularity</b>, your <b>implication</b> and your <b>progress</b>.
 </div>

-The functions $c$ and $q$ are not independent, and generally it influences negatively for the optimization, reducing the cost to minimize the quality, and increasing the quality increases the cost.
+The functions $c$ and $q$ are often linked, and it influences generally each one negatively for the
+optimization: reducing the cost to minimize the quality, and increasing the quality increases the cost.
 While our optimization consists in reducing the cost, be **efficient**, and to increase the quality, be **effective**.
 It is often more performant to be firstly effective, then efficient for a given task.
 First learning to do correctly a task before doing it faster.
 But it is an evidence, that be